 What you need to know about Chimney Liners

-- Chimney Liners are primarily used for gas and oil heating systems.
+- Stainless chimney liners are primarily used for venting gas and oil heating systems.

-- Heating system chimney flue passageways are exposed to acidic exhaust and condensation from the gas and oil furnace, and can be prone to deterioration or scaling of the terracotta flue tiles.
+- Chimneys venting heating systems are exposed to acidic exhaust and condensation from the gas and oil furnace and can be prone to deterioration or scaling of the terracotta flue tiles.

 - These terracotta tiles used in the construction of the chimney flue passage can vary in quality depending on the year they were manufactured.
 We actually find that older tiles from the early 1900’s can be more resistant to decay than the tiles that were manufactured after 1950.